 Yeah – you’re free!

-Jay rises from the chair and smiles down at the book before walking off into a world of unlimited possibilities.
+Jay arose from the chair and smiled down at the book before walking off into a world of unlimited possibilities.